 SCG Packaging's disclosure of information is based on fairness, transparency and traceability.
-It must be ensured that the information is correct, clear, complaint with law on fair basis regardless of format as written and verbal, press conference or any other manner.
+It must be ensured that the information is correct, clear, current, and compliant with law on fair basis regardless of format as written and verbal, press conference or any other manner.